SWCHRS EXECUTIVE COMMITTEE

 During Hale's 31 year career in public education, he has been a strong advocate for access to affordable, quality public education with a strong emphasis on student completion.
 President Hale has led several efforts, on multiple campuses, to improve academic support efforts and increase student engagement.
 Hale believes that educational attainment is the key to closing the inequality gaps that plague or nation today.

-Melvin C. Hall, JD, Norman OK, Partner- Riggs, Abney, Neal, Turpen, Orbison & Lewis
+Melvin C. Hall, JD, Norman OK, Partner- Riggs, Abney, Neal, Turpen, Orbison and Lewis

 JD- University of Oklahoma College of Law